 Another differentiator visible above is the amount of vignetting present in the corner images.
 The Canon TS-E 17mm f/4 L Tilt-Shift Lens controls vignetting very well for a 17mm focal length.
 Full frame body users are going to notice about 2 stops of darkening in the corners at f/4.
 Comparing this figure to the 2.5 stops for the even wider aperture Canon EF 16-35mm f/2.8 L II USM Lens at f/4 or the 4 stops for the Canon EF 17-40mm f/4.0 L USM Lens gives the deserved perspective.

 The Canon TS-E 17mm f/4 L Tilt-Shift Lens controls CA (Chromatic Aberration) extremely well.
-Review the comparison example below paying special attention to the red/green CA showing at the edges of the white fence and windows.
+View the example below paying special attention to the red/green CA showing at the edges of the white fence and windows.
+Click on the image to see a comparison with other lenses (opens in a new window to save your place here).

 The image detail size differences seen above comparison are attributed to a couple of things.
 First, the TS-E 17mm L frames slightly tighter than the EF 17-40 L and the 16-35mm L II reported 18mm in the EXIF (I was attempting to get 17mm - the results closely match the framing from the TS-E 17 L).